MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-ipv4function.md

 * *Expr*: String expression representing IPv4 that will be converted to long.
 String may include net-mask using [IP-prefix notation](#ip-prefix-notation).

-### IP-prefix notation
+> [!Note] **IP-prefix notation**
+>

-It is a common practice to define IP addresses using `IP-prefix notation` using a slash (`/`) character.
+>It is a common practice to define IP addresses using `IP-prefix notation` using a slash (`/`) character.
-The IP address to the LEFT of the slash (`/`) is the base IP address, and the number (1 to 32) to the RIGHT of the slash (/) is the number of contiguous 1 bits in the netmask.
+>The IP address to the LEFT of the slash (`/`) is the base IP address, and the number (1 to 32) to the RIGHT of the slash (/) is the number of contiguous 1 bits in the netmask.
 Thus, 192.168.2.0/24 will have an associated net/subnetmask containing 24 contiguous bits or 255.255.255.0 in dotted decimal format.

 **Returns**